hamidrexa/Principles/README.md

 If you have a great new idea, or want to share something amazing you've learned in our docs, send a requset [email](mailto:ghahremani.h.r@gmail.com) for joining the telegram group.

 ### :lady_beetle: Issues
-[Issues](https://docs.github.com/en/github/managing-your-work-on-github/about-issues) are used to track tasks that contributors can help with.
-If an issue has a triage label, we haven't reviewed it yet and you shouldn't begin work on it.

-If you've found something in the content or the website that should be updated, search open issues to see if someone else has reported the same thing.
-If it's something new, open an issue using a [template](https://github.com/github/docs/issues/new/choose).
-We'll use the issue to have a conversation about the problem you want to fix.

 ### :hammer_and_wrench: Pull requests
 A pull request is a way to suggest changes in our repository.